MoneyTransfers

 • Protects against loss should exchange rates move in an unfavourable direction.

-There are a variety of situations in which forward contracts can be helpful, as it can be useful to know exactly how much something will cost in advance - particularly when working to a tight budget.
-Here are some situations in which you might want to consider a forward contract:
+There are a variety of situations in which forward contracts can be helpful, as it can be useful to know exactly how much something will cost in advance - particularly when working on a tight budget.

-• Making a large purchase abroad: When buying something expensive, such as a holiday home, a forward contract can help you ensure that you can afford the cost even if the exchange rate moves in the future.
+When buying something expensive, such as a holiday home, a forward contract can help you ensure that you can afford the cost even if the exchange rate moves in the future.

 How do forward exchange contracts work?

 Taking a look at a forward exchange contract, we can see how forward contracts can be used to fix the price and settlement date of a currency exchange in advance.
-This example will guide you through how it works.

 Suppose you intend to purchase property abroad.
 You have chosen a town in Italy, and your agent in the region tells you that it can take up to eight weeks to complete a transaction.